 The South Downs National Park became fully operational in April 2011, which also included becoming the statutory Planning and Access Authority.

 In Scotland the National Parks (Scotland) Act was passed in July 2000.

 The first Scottish National Park, Loch Lomond and the Trossachs, was established in July 2002, and the Cairngorms National Park was established in March 2003.

 The parks cover about 10% of the total land area of England and Wales - 9% of England and 20% of Wales.

 They attract around 100 million visitors a year.

 The two Scottish national parks cover 7% of the land area of Scotland.

 Northern Ireland has no national parks at present.Back to table of contents

 These are the areas for which records of births, deaths and marriages are kept.
 A new list is produced annually but occasional changes can occur throughout the year.

-Registration district names and codes and boundaries are available to download free of charge from the Open Geography portal.Back to table of contents
+Registration district names and codes and boundaries are available to download from the Open Geography portal.Back to table of contents